Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 Ed Neuhaus Ed Neuhaus March 8, 2026 6 min read

 Pickle Elementary scored a 56 out of 100 on the 2025 TEA report.
 Barrington Elementary scored a 56.
-Exactly the same overall number, both rated F, both in Austin ISD, and both located within a couple of miles of each other in north central Austin.
+Exactly the same overall number, both rated F, both in Austin ISD, and both located within a couple of miles of each other in northeast Austin.
 Median home prices are within $6,000 of each other too.

 Pickle vs Barrington: Quick Comparison